“Our Land is so barren and the passes so high, that only the best friends or the fiercest enemies come to visit us”

 Just because our #path and #passion are different from others; it doesn't mean we are lost.
 We love to reach a new peak and come back as a better person- a thought from the ❤️. #travel #traveling #travelling #traveller #travelgram #mytravelgram #travelingram #travelislife #couplegoals #landscapephotography #landscape #green #mountains #himalayas #himachal #india #clouds #stream #travelblog #travelblogger #allgudthings #igers #likeforlike #followforfollow #instagood #picoftheday #photography #photogram

-Just 6 Km ahead from the pass submit lays a Rani Nallah, which is huge and ferocious and can be dangerous too.
+Just 6 Km ahead of the pass submit lays a Rani Nallah, which is huge and ferocious and can be dangerous too.

 - The Rohtang Pass opens only for a short window between May end or June till November.
 If the snowfall happens earlier than November then it also closes early.